JeanMax/babao/README.md

 * run the script as a service? (without main loop)
 * dump transaction to ledger-cli
 * use compressed hdf instead of csv
+* resample data starting from the last time stamp? (that way the current candle is always "full")

 ### Process: